 Prevent your wind generator from unintended starting.
-For this connect the two generator cables together (caution: disconnect the battery before !) or tie one of the rotor blades to the mast.
+For this connect the two generator cables together (caution: disconnect the battery before!) or tie one of the rotor blades to the mast.

 WARNING: Do not approach the running rotor.
-Never try to stop the rotor by hand.

 Do not install the wind generator at places where the rotor area could be approached by persons.